 Many people interested in buying diamonds want to save some money and get the best possible colour.
-But is there a diamond colour grade that is considered best?
+But what is the best diamond colour to buy?
 Let’s dig into this topic and find the answers.

 Quick Guide to Diamond Colour Grades

 The most widely used diamond colour grading scale is one of the GIA (Gemological Institute of America).
 On this scale, the colour is graded by using letters from D to Z.

 D, E, F – These diamonds are graded Colourless.
 There is a little difference between each grade, but the variation in colour is not visible to the untrained eye.

 G, H, I, J – These diamonds are graded Near Colourless.
 These stones contain some barely visible yellowish tints.

 K, L, M – Diamonds in this group are categorized as Faint Yellow.

 N – Z – These stones are in Very Light Yellow to Light Yellow group.
 Tints are easily seen, and these diamonds are cheaper as a result.